Astronomia/Grunwald_problem_AIF/README.md

 # Grunwald_problem_AIF
-MAGMA code for "The Grunwald problem and homogeneous spaces with non-solvable stabilisers"
+MAGMA code for "The Grunwald problem and homogeneous spaces with non-solvable stabilisers" published in Annales de l'Institut Fourier.